pagkly/Zed/Investopedia3/Inside the Risk_Reward Ratio.md

 ## How the Risk/Reward Ratio Works

 In many cases, market strategists find the ideal risk/reward ratio for their investments to be approximately 1:3, or three units of expected return for every one unit of additional risk.
-Investors can manage risk/reward more directly through the use of stop-loss orders and derivatives such as [put options](https://www.investopedia.com/terms/p/putoption.asp).
+Investors can manage risk/reward more directly through the use of stop-loss orders and derivatives such as [[put options]](https://www.investopedia.com/terms/p/putoption.asp).

 The risk/reward ratio is often used as a measure when trading individual stocks.
 The optimal risk/reward ratio differs widely among various trading strategies.
 Some trial-and-error methods are usually required to determine which ratio is best for a given trading strategy, and many investors have a pre-specified risk/reward ratio for their investments.